shakahl/go-schemaless/README.md

 This is an open-source, MIT-licensed implementation of a sharded database framework inspired by Uber's Schemaless.

+DISCLAIMER:

-I do not work for Uber Technologies (and have not ever in the past).
+I do not work for Uber Technologies (and haven't ever).
 Everything has been sourced from their articles and video on the subject matter:

 "Taking Storage for a Ride With Uber", -- https://www.youtube.com/watch?v=Dg76cNaeB4s